ribble24/smalipatcher/android/README.md

 Run the following command in termux:
 - `wget -q -O - https://gitlab.com/JFronny/smalipatcher/-/raw/master/android/setup.sh?inline=false | bash`

+Two script will be created:
+- `smalipatcher`
+- `smalipatcher-shell`

+You will most likely want to run `smalipatcher`.
+Please make sure you have `ADB over Network` enabled for that script to work.\
+If that setting is unavailable to you, you can use `smalipatcher-shell` to enter the proot, create an ADB connection manually and run `smalipatcher.sh`

 # Manual
 ### Initial Setup (run in the same termux instance):